 Too much intent data gets pumped into CRM and marketing automation systems where it lies fallow.
 If your marketing, BDR, SDR and AE team members aren't all aware of how to find, interpret and react to the data, the investment might be wasted.

-Effective prospecting intent data implementations plan for this.
+Effective prospecting intent data implementations plan for this, making it a component of strategies that incorporate intent data for sales.

 Whether through simple workflows that alert an AE to activity by key contacts in an active opportunity, or suggesting the right cadence to a BDR based on observed activity, it's important to provide proactive alerts and even automated coaching to support data activation.